sudip-mondal-2002/sudip-mondal-2002/README.md

 * Core Member, WebOps Team, Sports Organizing Committee, IIT Madras (May’21 - present)
    * Recruited and managed coordinators and maintained a steep curve for their training.
    * Used MERN stack for building the website for Agrata, sports fest of IIT Madras.

+## Co-curricular Activities
+* Host a workshop for programming in Shastra Juniors.
+Taught school students a brief introduction to programming and the computing world.
+* Contributed to open-source projects.
+* Participated in National Cadet Corps while in school.

 ## Scholastic Achievements
 * 5 stars in CodeChef.
 * Selected in top 5 finalists in Pravega Hackathon by IISc, Bangalore.